yesequin/Google_Data_Analytics_Course/README.md

     LEFT: a function that gives you a set number of characters from the left side of a text string.

     LEN: a function that tells you the length of the text string by counting the number of characters it contains.

+    Markdown: A syntax for formatting plain text files.

     MATCH: A function used to locate the position of a specific lookup value.